Olubusolami-R/multi-lang-cicd-pipelines/README.md

 # CI/CD Practice Pipelines

 This repo is where I practised setting up GitHub Actions pipelines for different languages.
-The goal was simple: learn how to automate versioning, tagging, releases, and publishing for libraries in `Java`, `JavaScript`, and `Go`.
+The goal was simple: learn how to automate versioning, tagging, releases, and publishing (all key parts of modern software delivery) for libraries in `Java`, `JavaScript`, and `Go`.

 ## What it does
 - It lets me pick a language (Java, JavaScript, Go) and version type (major, minor, patch) when triggering the workflow.